LlmKira/.github/profile/README.md

 ### Mission

-提供依赖供应链和技术复刻实现，研究 跨领域/技术组合协作 的可能性

-Our mission is to provide dependency supply chain and technology duplication implementation, and research the possibilities of cross-domain/technology collaboration.
+1. Our mission is to provide dependency supply chain and technology duplication implementation, and research the possibilities of cross-domain/technology collaboration.

-把闭源系统变成开源的！

-Turn a closed-source system into open-source!
+2. Turn a closed-source system into open-source!